alshabehera/NeuroForm/README.md

-# NEUROBIT PROJECT
+# PROJECT
-The project name is Neurobit Project(my-app), a web application that features a user-friendly dashboard that allows you to easily manage your transaction channels.
+The project name is NeuroForm Project, a web application that features a user-friendly dashboard that allows you to easily manage your transaction channels.
 With a smooth interface and intuitive montage.
 ## Technologies Used
 The project was built using the following technologies: